Category Archives: Pursuing holiness

 In verse 16 the words I am about to spit you out of my mouth”, mean Jesus is about to be sick – to throw up”.
 Strong image, isn’t it?
 A lukewarm Christian makes Jesus sick.
 That is probably not the kind of reaction we would expect from Jesus, but it is what we need to hear.
 Do we think we can do it?
 Do we think we have enough knowledge?
 Have we forgotten our first love?
 Are we so centred on ourselves that we think we don’t need Jesus?
 Verse 17 says: “You say, ‘I am rich; I have acquired wealth and do not need a thing.’
 But you do not realize that you are wretched, pitiful, poor, blind and naked”.
 Again, these are harsh words.
 May they pierce our hearts and produce in us repentance.

 Jesus loves us and this passage bring a warning as we have just considered but it also brings hope.
 Verse 19 says: “Those whom I love I rebuke and discipline.
 So be earnest and repent.”
 There is hope.
 We must look at our hearts and repent.
 We must be zealous in our walk with Christ, by His grace.
 We are united with Him through His work at the cross and what it has accomplished.
 We are now justified and saved, made righteous with God through Jesus.
 That is never going to change but our communion with Jesus, our “relationship” with Him changes depending on how we walk with Him.
 Verse 20 is an amazing verse: “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 Jesus is saying to us, even though we might be lukewarm, wretched, pitiful, poor, blind and naked He is at our door, knocking, waiting to come in to have communion with us.
 Take heart my friend.
 This love is incomprehensible.
 Who loves like this?
 Only Jesus.
-His it is true.
 Jesus is offering it to us, all of us, that might find ourselves sometimes in a lukewarm place in our faith.
 Consider His words to the Laodicea church and examine your own life, as I have mine.

 May our gracious God help us as we refocus on Him.